conradkleinespel/rpassword/README.md

 ## Usage

-Add termios as a dependency in Cargo.toml:
+Add `rpassword` as a dependency in Cargo.toml:

 ```toml
 [dependencies]